Warehouse Epoxy Flooring Vancouver BC

 Our warehouse systems are built around real wear patterns — not generic specs.
-We look at traffic routes, turning zones, dock transitions, joint condition, slab dusting, contamination, and maintenance goals before recommending the build.
+We look at traffic routes, forklift turning zones, dock transitions, joint condition, slab dusting, contamination, cleaning expectations and downtime limits before recommending the correct build.

-Designed for repetitive forklift and pallet-jack traffic where wear lanes, dust control, and joint stability matter most.
+Designed for repetitive forklift and pallet-jack traffic where wear lanes, dust control, turning stress and joint stability matter most.

 - Rolling-load traffic